-There are three different types of mammals, and I wanted to find out what these three groups were.
+There are three different types of mammals, and I wanted to explain what these three groups are.

 The placental mammals give birth to live young.
 They are the most diverse group of mammals and consist of over 4,000 known species.
 There are several different forms of placental mammals.
 These include whales, bats, elephants, tigers, and humans.

 They are referred to as placental mammals because they have a true placenta.
 This is a significant and dominant characteristic of this group of mammals.

 The fetus stays in the womb until it reaches full development and is ready for birth.
 During this time, the fetus receives nourishment through the placenta.
 This organ facilitates the exchange of oxygen, nutrients, and waste products between the fetus blood and the mother’s blood.

 Marsupial and placental mammals are quite different, although some people consider marsupials to be similar to placentals.
 The marsupial may have a placenta, but it is short-lived and does not significantly contribute to the fetus’s development.
 The placenta is efficient and well-developed to support the young to full term’s growth.